 Introducing a new cat to an existing pet

-If you’re planning on introducing a new cat to a current canine or feline counterpart, preparation is key for the integration into your family to go successfully.
+If you’re planning to introduce a new cat to a current canine or feline counterpart, preparation is key for the integration into your family to go successfully.

-Whatever your situation, we caught up with the vet experts at Joii to help you make sure any introductions run as smoothly as possible.
+Whatever your situation, we caught up with the vet experts at Joii Pet Care, to help you make sure any introductions run as smoothly as possible!

 Think ahead before you get a new cat

-Before you even consider getting a new pet, you’ll want to consider how your existing cat or dog might react to having to share their home.
+Before you even consider getting a new pet, you’ll want to be mindful of how your existing cat or dog might react to having to share their home.

 If you already have a cat